 Coca-Cola’s next step is to enable students to pay for drinks with student ID cards.
 For now though, the company has already started testing its range of smart IoT-enabled coolers across the US.
 The connected coolers are to help with preemptive equipment maintenance, stock optimization, and personalized customer communication.
 This way, IoT is poised to hit multiple targets across the brand’s operational and sales strategies.

 As smart cities are becoming a reality, IoT is seeping into urban life on a much grander scale than connecting consumers to brands through beacons in retail outlets.
-From smart street lighting to better parking, IoT technologies and AI in transportation are gradually redefining our immediate surroundings.
+From smart street lighting to better parking, IoT technologies and AI applications in transportation are gradually redefining our immediate surroundings.
 But there’s one more crucial area where connected devices are expected to bring a common good, and that is waste management.

 Compology is a San Francisco startup that was launched in 2014 to sell smart waste collection solutions.
 Compology introduced WasteOS, which can help make waste collection 40% more efficient, thanks to the cloud-based IoT waste management platform.